vlwkaos/threejs-blackhole/README.md

 three-js-blackhole
 ------------
-1. Use Schwarzchild stationary blackhole with mass=1.
+1. Use stationary Schwarzchild blackhole with mass=1. (gravitational field)
-2. Get spherical coordinates by integration from simplified geodesic equation.
+2. Get spherical coordinates of by integration from simplified geodesic equation.
 3. Change to spatial coordinates

 Help material